 Below are the pros and cons of a fixed price agreement:

 With a fixed price model, a client knows beforehand how much money it will take to build an app.
-The price is written into the contract and remains fixed.
+The total cost of the project is written into the contract and remains fixed.

-A client gets a ready app on the estimated date since the app’s specifications are planned beforehand.
+A client gets a ready app on the estimated date as the app’s specifications are planned beforehand.
 Further, knowing the deadline means the client can plan post-launch activities in advance.

 Little Management Efforts